coecms/Fortran_Build_Environment/README.md

 The idea is that you can fork this project into your own system, and you immediately have a structure and a surrounding CMake environment to compile and test.

+#### Note:

+This project has been crafted with the scientists of the Centre of Excellence for Climate System Science in mind.
+Feel free to use it, but don't be confused when some parts of this document are specifically geared towards the computational infrastructure for these scientists.

 ## Basic usage

 After you have cloned this repo, go into its main directory and type the following: